PaulWieland/ratgdo/docs/index.md

   * **ratgdo (WiFi Disabled)** - If you do not wish to use WiFi or MQTT, choose the _WiFi Disabled_ version.
 With this version you can control the garage door with the ratgdo dry contacts only.

 ## Mounting Suggestion
-The ratgdo sheld has a pair of holes in it which can be used to physically mount the board.
+The ratgdo shield has a pair of holes in it which can be used to physically mount the board.
 The easiest method is to use a zip tie to mount the board to the slots in the translucent white light cover.

 ## Disclaimer
 Use this device at your own risk.